mattorp/synesthesia-ecosystem/README.md

 # Synesthesia Community Efforts

 This is a place to share, discuss, request, track, and provide feedback for community efforts for [Synesthesia](https://synesthesia.live).

-Other relevant tools not directly connected to Synesthesia are listed as well.
+A central part of this repository is providing an overview of the world of Synesthesia, so links to other sources are not limited to the community's creations.
+Which also reduces the risk of reimplementing existing tools or frameworks by accident.

 ## Contributing